lkuchenb/imseq/index.md

 ## Getting IMSEQ

+**IMSEQ** is freely available and its source code is made available under the [GPLv2](http://www.gnu.org/licenses/gpl-2.0.html) license.
 You can obtain binaries and sources for the latest release, **IMSEQ 1.0**, by choosing from one of the following links:

  * [**IMSEQ 1.0 for Linux (64 bit)**](./binaries/imseq_1.0-linux64.tgz)<br/>Statically linked binary supporting most 64 bit Linux systems
  * [**IMSEQ 1.0 for OS X (64 bit)**](./binaries/imseq_1.0-mac64.tgz)<br/>Requires OS X 10.9 or newer